Dipti2021/YouHaveGotMeme/README.md

   4. I created a DOM Content where all the data was created and relayed to the html id's.
   5. Functions for the working/ generating of header and footer were created.
   6. Function for the working/ generating of the meme generator button was created.
+  7. The user will enter a set of words in the header and the footer section

  ## Deployment